lucianostraga/apex-duplicate-service/README.md

 # Apex Duplicate Management Service

-## A duplicate Management framework for detecting duplicates based on record ids
+## A duplicate Management framework for detecting duplicates based on record ids with archiving capabilities based on Big Objects

 Includes a Lightning Component for scanning record ids, and Duplicate Record Sets generetion by Apex invocation on Process Builder.